Updater/pb-service/README.md

 # Ideal Integration Service

-Single REST like service that allows us to query a list of leases to get leases for tentants who will be moving in (future tense), moving out, or transfering.
+Single REST like service that allows us to query a list of leases to get all leases for tentants who will be moving in (future tense), moving out, or transfering within a specific timeframe.

 ## Query options
 The service would include the ability to query the leases to be able to filter on the below